 - other facilities

-Read more about jobactive on the Department of Employment website.
+Read more about jobactive on the Department of Jobs and Small Business website.

 We have an agreement with New Zealand to allow New Zealand citizens, living in Australia to claim:

 - Disability Support Pension if you're severely disabled, and

 - Carer Payment if you're the partner of a disability support pensioner

 Under this agreement, you might need to satisfy special conditions.